MTG/sms-tools/software/README.txt

-This directory includes all the software included in the sms-tools.
-The spectral models, the transformations and the interfaces.
+This directory includes all the code, the spectral analysis/synthesis models, the sound transformations functions and the interfaces to call all the models and transformation functions.